The real cost of Biden's stimulus plan

 Unfortunately, President Biden and Washington Democrats’ latest $1.9 trillion stimulus package focuses more on fulfilling partisan priorities than combating COVID-19.

-The $510 billion in local and state bailouts, which will be allocated based on average unemployment since December.
+n The $510 billion in local and state bailouts, which will be allocated based on average unemployment since December.
 That means the majority of these funds will reward Democrat governors for repressive shutdown policies despite the fact that state revenues have rebounded since the start of the pandemic.
-For instance, California is set to receive $40 billion even though Gov. Gavin Newsom announced that state has a $15 billion surplus.

 Even the vast majority — 95 percent — of the $130 billion for K-12 schools will not actually help get kids back in the classroom because it will not be spent this year.